Testing Generalised Uncertainty Principles through Quantum Noise: Discussion

-While this paper was in preparation \cite{bosso2018potential} also analysed modifications of radiation pressure noise (and shot noise) in aLIGO but instead chose to only modify the optical commutation relations.
-We focused on a modified commutator solely for the mechanical degrees of freedom of the system oscillator.
-Indeed we have shown how significant improvements could be found from mechanical effects alone especially in future tabletop experiments.
-One key property of a purely mechanical treatment is that the shot noise is unmodified.
 Also while this paper was in preparation there have been multiple reports of observation of quantum radiation pressure noise on room temperature oscillators \cite{sudhir2017quantum}\cite{purdy2017quantum}\cite{cripe2019measurement}.
 These new techniques are promising for future applications of our results, in particular the experiment of \cite{cripe2019measurement} consists of observations across broadband and off-resonance frequencies relevant to our analysis of the free-mass limit.

 Here we mainly used a conservative bound on relative noise as the basis for our results, but in future studies other measures could give significant improvements.
 The relative noise approach is equivalent to assuming that the error on the noise spectrum is proportional to the total observed noise (where the factor is up to an order of magnitude).
 But as we have noted it could be that the precision measurements are associated with a fixed error that is independent of the observed noise, at least over a certain frequency band.
 Precise knowledge of the experimental error at individual frequencies would lead the way for tighter $\beta$ bounds.
 This could account for statistical features like the number of data samples taken in the experiment.
 A related point is that use of tailored measurement methods and/or squeezed light fields \cite{buonanno2001quantum}\cite{kimble2001conversion}\cite{caves1981quantum} in new interferometers, enhanced even more by quantum entanglement\cite{ma2017proposal}, can increase position measurement sensitivity beyond the SQL limit.
 This is particularly important for our work which shows that in the free-mass limit the optimal bounds are inferred at approximately the ordinary SQL frequency when accounting for shot noise.
 This paves the way for application of fundamental limits in parameter estimation like the quantum Cramer-Rao bound which has recently been studied for gravitational wave detectors \cite{tsang2011fundamental}\cite{miao2017towards}.
 Note that the modified commutation relation implies a shift of both the frequency and the noise level at the noise spectrum minimum.